cs320-wisc/f21/p3/README.md

 python3 application.py
 ```

 Then, open `http://<YOUR-VM-IP>:5000` in your web browser.
-It should look like this:
+Do not use the IP address that is output to console in the ssh session.
+This is incorrect.It should look like this:

 <img src="website.png" width=600>